-- CONTRIBUTING TO A STRONGER RESIDENT COORDINATION SYSTEM - RCs played a critical role in increasing coherence and complementarity across the humanitarian, development and peace nexus through the three main UN pooled funds: The PBF, the Central Emergency Response Fund and the Sustainable Development Goals Fund. - The PBF provided integrated support and utilized existing planning tools like the UN Sustainable Development Cooperation Framework to enable the conflict-affected countries address key peacebuilding priorities and gaps and helped ensure conflict sensitivity.
-It contributed to the peacebuilding mandates of UN missions through the eligibility process and projects that needed to be integrated into the UN transition strategies. - All proposals submitted by RCs strengthened the authority of the RCOs through joint programming, analysis and partnerships and ensured a well prioritized and coordinated approach to peacebuilding.
+- RCs played a critical role in increasing coherence and complementarity across the humanitarian, development and peace nexus through the three main UN pooled funds: The PBF, the Central Emergency Response Fund and the Sustainable Development Goals Fund. - The PBF provided integrated support and utilized existing planning tools like the UN Sustainable Development Cooperation Framework to enable the conflict-affected countries address key peacebuilding priorities and gaps and helped ensure conflict sensitivity.
+It contributed to the peacebuilding mandates of UN missions through the eligibility process and projects that needed to be integrated into the UN transition strategies. - All proposals submitted by RCs strengthened the authority of the RCOs through joint programming, analysis and partnerships and ensured a well prioritized and coordinated approach to peacebuilding. - the peacebuilding components of the UNSDCFs.